gaveshaaa/Tally-Sort/readme.md

 ### Considerations

-- Counting Sort works efficiently for a small range of integers.
+- Tally Sort works efficiently for a small range of integers.
 - Arrays with significantly large values, like [500000, 4, 5, 7, 3, 1], might take considerably longer due to the
   allocation of space for the large range of values, affecting the overall performance.